 One of the biggest myths international students with F1 visa, who are entering US for the first time, have is that if they get F1 visa stamped in their home country, they are all set to enter to USA and study…unfortunately, that is not true…instances like deportation of F1 students, who failed to convince the CBP officer at Port of Entry (PoE) is just an example.
 Our goal in this article is to give a very high level overview on the process, what to expect at PoE and list Port of Entry questions that are very common for F1 visa students entering US to pursue higher education.

 Before we get started, let’s familiarize ourselves with some basics.

 Does Having a Visa Guarantee Admission to USA ?

 Not always.
 In fact, US Visa will only let you travel to port of entry and then seek permission of CBP officer to allow you to enter US.
 What US Visa will indicate is that a consular officer at US embassy or consulate in other country has determined that you are eligible for entry, that’s it.
 The final decision vests with CBP officer.
-Read What is US Visa from US Dept of State website
+Read What is US Visa, General Info

 What is Port of Entry in USA ?